AddPay/addpay-php/README.md

 zero maintenance is required.
 You pass the desired payload across as a simple array, no complex object involved.

 ## Why?
- - Reliablility!
-Data parsing is consistent, the body will always be returned as a generic object class (stdClass) even in the event of a failure.
+ - Data parsing is consistent, the body will always be returned as a generic object class even in the event of a failure.
  - Simple, 1-line API calls.
  - No magic, everything is transparent and standardized.
 REST.
  - No low-level code.
 You don't have to deal with the pains of curl options.
  - No maintenance.
-If a new endpoint is created, simply add your new line: `Api::get($newEndpoint);` or for a post use `(Api::post($endPoint)->send())->body` and you're done, simple.
+If a new endpoint is created, simply add your new line: `Api::get($newEndpoint);` or for a post use `(Api::post($endPoint)->send())->body` and you're done.

 ## How To
 See the exmaples for full usage, or if that isn't clear enough to you: